"The time has come. Execute Order 66."

 For a plan to count as a final solution, it must fulfill three criteria.

-- In the eyes of the problem-solver, the victims either have no value or are so bad that killing them off is a good thing in itself.
+- In the eyes of the exterminators, the existence of said demographic/species is a problem/'question'note .
 While there is a grey area where Final Solution and Utopia Justifies the Means can overlap, the former is not in itself a subtrope of the latter.

 Reasonably sympathetic characters tempted to solve a problem by Final Solution